harfore/AMJAD-JANJOUN/README.md

 - Editorial and conceptual photography.

 ###
-- Description of Amjad's experiences and strengths?
+- Description of Amjad's experiences and strengths.
 - Contact information with direct links : e-mail, Instagram, LinkedIn.